cadel560x/solutions-go-web-app/README.md

   ```

-The first header section is the request's HTTP header:
+The first header section are the request's HTTP headers:
 ```
 > GET / HTTP/1.1
 > Host: localhost:8080